-- 1 When the thermostat is set to "FAN ON," the indoor blower will run continuously on the low heat speed when there is no cooling or heating demand. - 2 When the EL280DF is operating in the high-fire or low-fire heating mode, the indoor blower will run on the corresponding heating speed. - 3 When the EL280DF is operating in the low cool or the high cool cooling mode, the indoor blower will run on the corresponding cooling speed.
+- When the thermostat is set to "FAN ON," the indoor blower will run continuously on the heating speed when there is no cooling or heating demand. - 2 When the ML180DF is running in the heating mode, the indoor blower will run on the heating speed. - 3 When there is a cooling demand, the indoor blower will run on the cooling speed.